CTI-PROFILE-IND · DATA: 2024 · UPDATED: Q2 2026

 Risk CategoryLevelAssessment

-Political Elevated The Nijjar case has genuinely strained the bilateral relationship at the government level; CEPA is paused; Canadian government travel advisory for India remains in effect; diplomatic staffing in both countries remains reduced from 2022 levels.
+Political Elevated The Nijjar case strained the bilateral relationship at the government level; CEPA negotiations have resumed and a Terms of Reference was signed March 2, 2026; the Canadian government travel advisory for India remains in effect; diplomatic staffing is rebuilding following the Carney state visit.

 Regulatory Elevated Complex FDI restrictions, sector-specific foreign ownership caps, opaque regulatory approvals, mandatory local content requirements, and weak IP enforcement are persistent barriers that apply to all foreign companies in India regardless of nationality.